 - Keep your baby in an upright position for 20 to 30 minutes after each meal.

-The exact cause of all hiccups in infants is not always evident.
-However, as long as your baby is not vomiting with their hiccups, does not seem bothered by them, and is under the age of 1 year old, this can be a normal part of development.
+It’s not always clear what causes a given bout of hiccups in infants.
+However, as long as your baby is not vomiting with their hiccups, does not seem bothered by them, and is under the age of 1, hiccups can be a normal part of development.

 The hiccups should go away by the time your baby reaches their first birthday.
-However, if they continue after that time or, if you baby seems upset by them or cranky, talk to your doctor.
-They will be able to rule out any other possible causes.
+However, if they continue after that time, or if your baby seems upset by them or abnormally cranky, talk to your doctor.
+A doctor will be able to rule out any other possible causes.